Rhode Island has 3 tax rates: 3.75%, 4.75% and 5.99%. More on the Ocean State's taxes can be found in the tabbed pages below.

-Rhode Island joined a national coalition of states in conforming the Rhode Island Sales and Law to the provisions of the Streamlined Sales and Use Tax Agreement, or SSUTA.
+Rhode Island joined a national coalition of states in conforming the Rhode Island sales and use tax law to the provisions of the Streamlined Sales and Use Tax Agreement, or SSUTA.
 The SSUTA was developed over the course of several years through the joint effort of over 40 states participating in the Streamlined Sales and Use Tax Project.
-The underlying purpose of the Agreement is to simplify and modernize the administration of the sales and use tax laws of the member states in order to facilitate multistate tax administration and compliance.
+The underlying purpose of the agreement is to simplify and modernize the administration of the sales and use tax laws of the member states in order to facilitate multistate tax administration and compliance.
 The provisions of the new law took effect Jan.
 1, 2007.

 Personal and real property taxes